ABOUT THE RECREATION DISTRICT

 The District encompasses approximately 320 square miles in southwestern Larimer County and northern Boulder County, and includes within its boundaries primarily unincorporated land and the Town of Estes Park.
 The permanent population of the Recreation District varies between 10,800 and 11, 600 in any given year.
 The District's boundaries have remained unchanged since its organization.

-District boundaries are generally described as two miles north of Glen Haven; one mile east of Drake; south almost to Pinewood Springs (two miles past the Boulder/Larimer County line); and the Continental Divide on the west.
+District boundaries are generally described as approximately two miles north of Glen Haven (including Glen Haven); one mile east of Drake (including Drake); southeast toward (but not including) Pinewood Springs; 2 miles south of the Larimer-Boulder County line (including Meeker Park, but not Allenspark); and west to the Continental Divide.
 See the District Boundary Map for further detail.

 The District is governed by a five-member Board of Directors.
 The District Board is responsible for the overall management and administration of the affairs of the District.
 The Directors hold regular meetings and, as needed, special meetings.
 Information about the Board and Board meetings is available in the Board of Directors section of this Web site.

-Day-to-day operations of the District are conducted by 13 full-time staff members, led by the Executive Director, Skyler Rorabaugh.
+Day-to-day operations of the District are conducted by 17 full-time staff members, led by the Executive Director, Tom Carosello.